 Specialty areas of oral pathology and periodontics are studied.
 Placement of periodontal surgical dressings is demonstrated and practiced on manikins according to RDA criteria.
 Preventive dentistry is emphasized.
 Related areas of nutrition and fluorides are presented.
 Students also study related dental terminology.
 Coronal polish theory and procedures are taught and practiced on manikins and then on clinical patients under the direct supervision of a licensed dentist.
+Completion of coronal polish requirements will permit the assistant to perform the procedure after obtaining the Registered Dental Assistant license (California programs only).
 Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.